How to Turn On or Off Show Pointer Location when Press CTRL Key in Windows 11

 What Happens When You Enable This?

-Once enabled, simply press the Ctrl key on your keyboard.
+Once enabled, press the Ctrl key on your keyboard.
 A circle will instantly appear around your mouse pointer, helping you spot it immediately.

 Summary

-Finding your mouse pointer in Windows 11 is simple.
-Open Control Panel, find the Mouse settings, go to the Pointer Options tab, and check or uncheck the Show location of pointer when I press the CTRL key option.
-Your choice saves automatically.
-Now when you press Ctrl, a circle will highlight your cursor location on the screen.
+Finding your mouse pointer in Windows 11 is a breeze.
+Open Control Panel, head to Mouse settings, then Pointer Options.
+Check or uncheck the ‘Show location of pointer when I press the CTRL key’ option.
+Your choice saves automatically, and now pressing Ctrl will highlight your cursor’s location.